ashleyCreps/csci330group/README.md

     ```git commit -m "I am a useful and concise message"```
   3. Send changes (commits) from local repo to branch in GitHub:
     ```git push origin <my branch name>```
-  4. Merge changes of your current branch with another:
+  4. Merge changes on another branch into your current branch:
     ```git merge branchname```
       * Often used to update local branch with changes from remote branch.